Generalist Foundation Models from a Multimodal Dataset for 3D Computed Tomography: Online Methods

 \subsection{Computational hardware and software}

-The experiments were executed using Python version 3.11.5.
-Our software environment comprised PyTorch v.2.0.1, CUDA v.11.7, scipy v.1.11.1, torchvision v.0.15.2, scikit-learn v.1.3.0, scikit-image v.0.20.0, pandas v.2.0.3, numpy v.1.24.4, transformers v4.30.1, and accelerate v0.21.1.
-Comprehensive details on our software packages and computational environment are accessible on our GitHub repository.
-For computational resources, we deployed four 80GB A100 GPUs, with 500GB of RAM and 24 CPUs, primarily for CT-CLIP training.
-The training of CT-CLIP employed the Distributed Data-Parallel approach using the Accelerate library, incorporating the Fully Sharded Data Parallelism technique for efficient multi-GPU training.
-In contrast, fine-tuning of CT-CLIP, training of the fully supervised classification model, and other experiments were conducted on a single A100 GPU.
-Detailed information about the hyperparameters utilized during the training of all models is provided in Supplementary Table \hyperref[fig:supp hyperparameters]{3}.
+Experiments for CT-CLIP are conducted using Python 3.11.5 with PyTorch 2.0.1, CUDA 11.7, and other libraries like SciPy 1.11.1, Torchvision 0.15.2, Scikit-learn 1.3.0, Pandas 2.0.3, NumPy 1.24.4, Transformers 4.30.1, and Accelerate 0.21.1.
+For CT-CHAT, Python 3.12.4 is used with PyTorch v2.4.0, CUDA v12.4, SciPy v1.14.0, Torchvision v0.19.0, Scikit-learn v1.2.2, Pandas v2.2.2, and NumPy v1.26.4.
+We use four 80GB A100 GPUs, 500GB RAM, and 24 CPUs, mainly for CT-CLIP training with Distributed Data-Parallel and Fully Sharded Data Parallelism.
+Finetuning of CT-CLIP and other experiments is performed on a single A100 GPU.
+CT-CHAT with the Llama 3.1 70B model is trained on four A100 GPUs using DeepSpeed ZeRO-3, while other CT-CHAT models use two GPUs.
+Hyperparameters are in Supplementary Tables \hyperref[fig:supp hyperparameters]{3}, \hyperref[fig:supp hyperparameters vqa]{4}.
+All software details are available on our respective GitHub repositories.

-\section{Data availability}
+\subsection{Data availability}